Avaxerrr/CafeSentinel/Technical-Documentation-for-CafeSentinel.md

 - Fernet symmetric encryption (AES-128 in CBC mode with timestamp)
 - Config stored as encrypted JSON string
 - Decryption happens in-memory only, never written as plaintext

+**Configuration Validation:**

+ConfigManager enforces strict validation rules to prevent invalid states:

+**Tray Visibility Validation:**
+- Checks if at least one icon is enabled when `env_state` is False
+- Validation occurs in `_validate_config()` method before saving
+- Protects both API and local Settings Dialog from creating invalid configs
+- Returns error message if all icons would be disabled: *"At least one tray icon must be enabled!"*

+**Validation Flow:**
+1. User/API submits new configuration
+2. ConfigManager calls `_validate_config()`
+3. If validation fails, update is rejected with error message
+4. If validation passes, config is encrypted and saved
+5. Hot-reload signal emitted to apply changes

+**Protected Endpoints:**
+- POST `/api/config` → Returns 400 error if validation fails
+- Local Settings Dialog → Shows warning and prevents save

 **Hot-Reload Support:**
 - Exposes `check_and_clear_dirty()` method for worker thread polling